theodora-yko/Redefining_train_test_split_GNN/README.md

 ## Usage
 1. GNN:
 - contains the definition of neural network models in use
+- GNN algorithms in use: GraphSAGE
-- class "accuracy" defined: used for training & evaluating a ML model
+- accuracy: class, used for training & evaluating a ML model
 2. data: downloads datasets in need
 3. preliminary analysis:
 - find_the_influential_class: class, self.influential_accuracy returns a list of influential points